 If you’re a sleep-deprived mom with a newborn, get dad involved with these baby care ideas and ways to help!
-Includes free printable sleep tips.
+And for help getting more sleep, grab my free guide, “How To Start An Infant Sleep Schedule.”
+Click this button to download:

 My first baby arrived at 1:34am, and the rest of the night was lost to slurping down as much grape juice as I could get, getting a meal (I honestly don’t remember what it was, but it was SO delicious because I was starving), and moving to our “permanent” room.